tomas-stefano/notifiers/README.markdown

 # Notifier

-Use notifications in a simple and elegant DSL. :)
+Use notifications in a simple and elegant way. :)

 ## Install